The Bankrate promise

 There’s no set eligibility standard that all lenders use for refinancing.
 To see if you’re eligible to refinance, prequalify with a few lenders and consider things like:

 - Your debt-to-income ratio.
 Your DTI is what you owe in debt compared to your overall income.
 The lower your DTI, the more enticing you are to lenders.
 It means that if you ever have an emergency, you’re still able to make payments on your loan every month.
 The higher your DTI, the riskier you look to lenders.
+Try to keep your DTI under 50 percent.

 - Your monthly income.
 Even if they don’t advertise it, many lenders have a minimum income threshold.
 You will likely have to submit pay stubs or otherwise prove that you hold a steady job in order for lenders to consider you.
+In many cases, the minimum income threshold is around $35,000.

 Is now the best time for you to refinance?